High Bay and Low Bay Fixtures: Choosing the Right Lighting for Your Space!

 Weighing the Options: Should I retrofit or replace my high/low bay light?

-Retrofitting your high bay or low bay fixtures can also be a great option for you when upgrading your lighting system.
+Retrofitting your high bay or low bay fixtures can also be a great option when upgrading your lighting system.
 Retrofitting allows you to keep the same fixture by simply rewiring the components of the light.
-This option more cost effective and, in some cases, much easier to install.
+This option is more cost effective and often much easier to install.

-If you’re still not sure if retrofitting is right for you, let’s weigh out the pros and cons!
+If you’re still not sure if retrofitting is right for you, here are some pros and cons:

 PROS:

-• Ballast can be removed and won’t use extra energy
+• Ballast is removable and won’t use extra energy

 • Most retrofits have dimmable capabilities